islador/cacheefo/README.md

-cacheefo
+Cacheefo
 ========

-Cache a Formated ActiveModel
+Cache a Formated ActivRecord